zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/15-sinhala-google.md

 Touched because there is no pain, the sufferer does not grieve, faints No, no, no, no, no, no, no, no, no, no, no. Thus
 Lack of ego means not grieving.
-Not manifest as recurrent or not Definitely was for me because I don’t get it.
+Not manifest as recurrent or not Definitely was for me because I don't get it.
 Certainly not me.
 Certainly it will happen to me, and I will not get it. ' No, it does not touch the chest and does not come to consciousness.